 West Cork’s offshore Islands are unique.
 Very different to one another, and a world away from the mainland, each of these little microcosms of culture and heritage has its own special story to share, its own inimitable vibe.
 They are a remarkable glimpse into Irish culture and heritage.

-A visit to one or more of these islands is bound to be a highlight of your West Cork adventure.
+A visit to one or more of these West Cork islands is bound to be a highlight of your West Cork adventure.

 Ferries over to the islands can be found at Baltimore, Schull, Castletownbere and Bantry.
 The one island without a ferry service is Dursey, instead take Ireland’s only cable car from the Beara Peninsula across to the island.

 Cape Clear is Ireland’s southernmost inhabited Gaeltacht island and is a 45min boat trip from Baltimore or Schull.
 To the northwest stretches Mizen Head, the mainland’s most southerly point.
 Cape Clear’s wild romantic scenery, its sparkling harbours, its cliffs, bogs and lake, all contribute to the island’s unspoilt charm.
-For more details click here
+To avail of a special discount code with Cape Clear Ferries use CELTICROSSHOTEL when booking online tickets and enjoy 10% off.
+For more details on the Island click here

 Sherkin island off the coast of West Cork is just three miles long, one mile wide and has a unique beauty and variety of landscape, which is both tranquil and breath-taking.
 You can choose from Sherkin’s sandy beaches – Trabawn, Cow Strand or the largest, Silver Strand.
 All are safe for bathing and ideal for children.
 Alternatively, take a stroll along quiet leafy lanes or explore the old lighthouse and the ruined Franciscan Abbey by the pier.
 Ferry runs daily from Baltimore.